Zesty Lime Shortbread Cookies

 A Raspberry Lime Rickey may have gotten its start in the post Civil-War Washington D.C. bar circuit, but talk to any New Englander and they will say it’s as New England as it comes.
 Synonymous with summer, it’s a drink that’s a little bit tart, a little bit sweet and has a hint of raspberry.
 So why not use this same flavor combination in a cookie?
-This shortbread cookie with a zesty lime icing gets all gussied up when served with rich vanilla ice cream and topped with a raspberry coulis.
+This shortbread cookie with a zesty lime icing gets all gussied up when served with rich vanilla gelato and topped with a raspberry coulis.

 The beautiful part about this dessert is you can make it all ahead if you are having guests so you can stage your creation.
 In my reading about various methods for making a coulis I have learned that many chefs prefer frozen raspberries for the richest color and flavor.
 However; being the purist I am, I am drawn to finding fresh raspberries in season and eating half the carton before concocting my sauce.
 In the northeast we are hitting peak season so get ready!